 Review summary: Canon 40D vs Panasonic GH1

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 40D better than the Panasonic GH1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 40D: